grantglidewell/blogwell.io/src/pages/zesty-accounts/index.md

 ---
 title: 'Zesty.io Accounts app'
-description: making decisions in a react redux application
+description: 'Open sourcing and lessons learned in a react redux application'
 date: '2018-10-01'
 author: 'Grant Glidewell'
 image: ''
 ---

-Photo by Everaldo Coelho on Unsplash

 This will serve as both an announcement and an explanation.
 An announcement that our [Accounts-UI react/redux app](https://github.com/zesty-io/accounts-ui) will be open to the public.